adetokunbo/challengehub.app/_paragraphs/en/contact/01-contact-us.md

 - Your full name and affiliation
 - The name of your course
 - The course website or your personal website (if available)
-- How you think ChallengeHub might be useful for your course

 Or else just say hi!
 We will be happy to follow up.